tms-quivo/laravel-module-generate/README.md

 - `module:make-mail` - Generate a new mail in the container
 - `module:make-observer` - Generate a new observer in the container

+### Supports

+- `module:make-livewire` - Generate a new livewire in the module
+- `module:make-data` - Generate a new data in the container

 ## Features

 - Quick generation of common Laravel module files